boethius/URLShortener/README.md

 ### Step 3
 * Make sure the directories have the right permissions.
 If you run PHP as an apache user, make sure the directories are writable.

+### Step 4
+* Test and verify that the application works by submitting a few urls, copy pasting the link and opening it in another browser.

 ## Notes